Tactical athletes in camouflage train together in the field, illustrating simple, consistent tactical fitness in real conditions

 Can I run a simple strength program alongside a complex aerobic program, or vice versa?

 Yes, and it's often the best approach.
 Keep one system simple and allow the other to be more structured.
-Most tactical athletes do well with structured aerobic programming, zone distribution, session types , alongside a simpler strength framework.
+Most tactical athletes do well with structured aerobic programming (zone distribution, defined session types) alongside a simpler strength framework, because aerobic work tolerates prescription better and strength work benefits more from autoregulating around whatever recovery you actually have.

 Isn't simple programming just an excuse to avoid putting in the work to do things right?